richwaters/PresideNotify/README.md

   - *accountName* - This is the name of the account as it appears in Preside.
   - *presideIoUser* - This is the email address you chose as your login id when you registered for your Preside.io account
   - *presideIoPassword* - This is your Preside.io password
   - *idleTimeout* - This is the time in minutes the script will 'IDLE" while waiting for new emails.
-It should almost never be changed from 29.
-Learn about IMAP IDLE if you do want to change this.
+Usually, this shouldn't be changed from 29 if you're internet connection is always on.
+If you sometimes lose connectivity, the value can be reduced in order to recover from those losses quicker.
+If you're running on a laptop that likes to sleep its network connection for example, you might want to set this to 15 or even 5 so that notifications will be sent quicker when the device wakes.
+You shouldn't make the value greater than 29 unless you are familiar with IMAP IDLE and you have configured your server appropriately.
+  - *enableEmailActions* - Set this to true if you'd like to allow actions (as defined in the Notification Actions screen in the app) to be performed on the email. **Please note** that these actions will only work if the app has actually had time to sync the email.
+Otherwise, the action will fail silently.

 <br/>